Revert2k/kahoot-raider/README.md

 # kahoot-raider
-From someone on github- I take no credit :-)
+From someone on github- I take no credit :-) !!
+EDUCATIONAL PURPOSES ONLY !!